wadexu007/learning_by_doing/Terraform/module_demo/README.md

-# Demo how to use Terraform deploy resource on GCP
+# Demo how to use Terraform deploy resource on GCP with module function

 ### Prerequisites
 create a bucket for project_1/backend.tf to store Terraform state file